-The society meets monthly in Clarksville, Indiana on the second Saturday of the month from 2-4 p.m. in the library at the Falls of the Ohio State Park Interpretive Center.
+The society meets monthly on the second Saturday of the month from 2-4 p.m. in Jeffersonville, Clark County Museum on Michigan Avenue.
 If you have any interesting projects to share with us, We’d love to hear from you!

 What We Do

 FOAS is dedicated to the preservation of our region’s cultural resources.
 Our members help record archaeological sites and are active advocates for their protection.
 We investigate sites threatened with destruction before they are gone forever.
 FOAS documents important private collections.
 We frequently support professional endeavors in the field and lab for which there is little or no funding.

 - Excavations at the Conrad Pottery Site, Gaslight Festival, Jeffersontown

 We support school field trips, archaeology camps, and Scouting merit badges and programs.
 FOAS members routinely present archaeological lectures and provide programs to schools, scout groups, historical societies, and other interested organizations.

 Our Society provides training in the field and in the laboratory to those who interested in becoming actively involved in the discipline of professionally conducted archaeology.
 Training sessions are available on a variety of topics, such as: